hlekha/SolarSystem/README.md

 <p align="center">
   $$a = \frac{-GM}{r^2} \hat {r}$$
 </p>
-Note that the smaller mass cancels out, which complies with the concept, of the bigger mass attracts the smaller mass.
+Note that the smaller mass cancels out, indicating that the resulting gravitational acceleration is independent of its mass.
+This is consistent with the underlying concept of the larger mass always attracts the smaller mass.

 ## The Verlet Algorithm

 In this project, I implemented the Verlet integration, which is a numerical method famously used to integrate Newton's equations of motions.
 With initial conditions, and a pair of differential equations which updates We know the initial conditions of the system - the initial velocity, which equals $\dot{x}(t_0)$, and the initial position, which is attained from setting the position function at $t_0$.
 Since we have the second-order differential equation relating position, and acceleration - $\ddot{x}(t) = A(x(t))$ - we are able to utilze the basic Størmer-Verlet algorithm.
 This algorithm allows us to find a numerical solution for $x_n$ by setting the function of x at $t_n$ for $t_n = t_0 + n \Delta t$ with a discrete time step.